Open Bible Data Home About News OET Key

 BrTrAnd the man rose up to depart, he and his concubine, and his young man; but his father-in-law the father of the damsel said to him, Behold now, the day has declined toward evening; lodge here, and let thy heart rejoice; and ye shall rise early to-morrow for your journey, and thou shalt go to thy habitation.

-ULTWhen the man rose up to go, he and his concubine and his young man, his father-in-law, the father of the young woman said to him, “Look, please, the day has drawn toward evening.
-Please stay the night.
-See, the day is declining.
-Spend the night here and your heart will be glad.
-Then make an early start tomorrow for your journey and go to your tent.”
+ULTAnd the man arose to go, he and his concubine and his young man.
+But his father-in-law, the father of the young woman, said to him, “Behold, please, the day has subsided toward evening.
+Please lodge.
+Behold the declining of the day.
+Lodge here, and may your heart be good.
+Then you shall get up early tomorrow to your road, and you shall go to your tent.”

 BSBWhen the man got up to depart with his concubine and his servant, his father-in-law, the girl’s father, said to him, “Look, the day is drawing to a close.
 Please spend the night.
 See, the day is almost over.
 Spend the night here, that your heart may be merry.
 Then you can get up early tomorrow for your journey home.”